How Red Chillies VFX emerged as a strong post-production option for Bollywood

 Lamba, whose team experimented with colours, pointed out that despite Khan’s working relationship with Excel Entertainment, the producer of Fukrey Returns, technical aspects like colour and grading were the DoP’s call.
 Besides, many of Red Chillies’ latest hits have been with other credible filmmakers and production houses like Excel and Rohit Shetty Films.

 “I’m sure even Mr. Khan would want to approach it as a business model.
-It’s not just about the superstar brand anymore but the fact that it’s the work that’s getting them more clients,” Lamba said.
+It’s not just about the superstar brand anymore but the fact that it’s the work that’s getting them more clients,” Lamba said.fourthMAds

 The focus for the company immediately is ZERO, which Haresh Hingorani, chief creative officer/VFX supervisor, Red Chillies VFX & Color, calls a never-done-before project that has taken the team months of research and development.